Sarahaasan/Movie-Recommendation-App-using-React/README.md

 <br>
 <h3>Pages</h3>

+🏠 Home Page
+- Welcome Message: Greet users with a friendly introduction.
+- Featured Content: Highlight popular movies and TV shows.

 🔑 Login and Sign Up
-Authentication: Users can create an account or log in using Firebase authentication.
+- Authentication: Users can create an account or log in using Firebase authentication.
-Secure: Passwords are securely managed and stored.
+- Secure: Passwords are securely managed and stored.

 🎞️ Movies Page
-Dynamic Content: Displays a list of movies fetched from an API.
+- Dynamic Content: Displays a list of movies fetched from an API.
-Genre Selection: Filter movies by genre using a dropdown menu.
+- Genre Selection: Filter movies by genre using a dropdown menu.
-Search Bar: Search for movies by name.
+- Search Bar: Search for movies by name.
-Responsive Slider: View featured movies in a slider format.
+- Responsive Slider: View featured movies in a slider format.
-Scroll Detection: Navbar changes style when scrolling.
+- Scroll Detection: Navbar changes style when scrolling.

 📺 TV Shows and Player
-TV Shows: Similar functionality to the movies page, allowing users to browse and filter TV shows.
+- TV Shows: Similar functionality to the movies page, allowing users to browse and filter TV shows.
-Player: Watch trailers or clips directly within the app.
+- Player: Watch trailers or clips directly within the app.

 <h3>Technologies Used</h3>